 What can I do about snow and ice?

 In the snow, reduce the weight of the elements by gently brushing loose snow off of the tree’s limbs.
-Also, as mentioned above, proper pruning before the storm strikes can significantly decrease the amount of damaged to a tree and it’s surroundings.
+Also, as mentioned above, proper pruning before the storm strikes can significantly decrease the amount of damage to a tree and its surroundings.
 BE SURE NOT TO STAND under large limbs weighted down with ice and snow; sudden breakage of these limbs can cause significant harm with little or no warning to the unsuspecting person who suffers the impact of their fall.